Skip to content

 LeftRight

-Thousands gathered in Minab's central square on Tuesday to bury 165 schoolgirls and staff killed when the Shajareh Tayyebeh elementary school was struck in the war's opening hours.
-The girls were aged 7 to 12.
-Iranian state television broadcast the ceremony — men carrying Islamic Republic flags, women in black chadors — the first time the conflict's deadliest civilian atrocity was given a public face.
+Thousands attended a mass funeral in Minab's central square for 165 schoolgirls and staff killed in the Shajareh Tayyebeh elementary school strike.
+Iranian state television broadcast the ceremony.
+The conflict's deadliest single civilian atrocity was given a public face for the first time.

 Briefing analysis